 Causes of a Slipped Vertebrae

 It is most often caused by disk degeneration and gradual instability, which occurs with aging and wear and tear.
-It can also be caused by a stress fracture of a vertebrae, which often occurs with athletes in sports activities that put a great deal of stress and pressure on the back, or overstretches the spine.
+It can also be caused by a stress fracture of a vertebra, which often occurs with athletes in sports activities that put a great deal of stress and pressure on the back, or overstretches the spine.
 This condition can also result from congenital disorders of the spine.

 Risk Factors For Childhood Spondylolisthesis